Business Maps as a Framework

 Workflows

-A Workflow defines how business logic is implemented, whether through a linear sequence of steps, parallel branches, loops, recursion, or conditional paths.
+.
+You can described workflows through a linear sequence of steps, parallel branches, loops, recursion, or conditional paths.
 It can be triggered either by an Action

 or at regular intervals.
 Workflows can trigger other workflows to react to data changes, or send notifications, or ask for human intervention.